< /> < /> < /> < />

 At first glance, it sounds like the ultimate loophole — snack on pizza, doughnuts, and fries guilt-free as long as you’re burning more calories than you’re consuming.
 The idea is tempting, and technically, a calorie deficit is all you need to lose weight.
 But is it really that simple?

-The truth is while focusing solely on calorie count can lead to weight loss, ignoring the quality of your food could come at a cost.
+The truth is that while focusing solely on calorie count can lead to weight loss, ignoring the quality of your food could come at a cost.

 From sluggish energy levels to nutrient deficiencies, the foods you eat play a massive role in sustainable weight loss, overall health, and even how you feel day-to-day.